snoringninja/docs/src/index.md

 ---

  We encourage you to look around, and if you find anything that is out of date, missing, or something else, please submit a pull request to fix it.
-All project documentation lives within the docs repository on GitHub.
+Please do not build anything yourself and push it - we do all of the building on our side as needed; instead, please only submit push requests to the src/ directory, in the form of markdown files.
+From here we will build everything and push.
+We may change this process in the future, but for now, this is how we're doing it.

   Thanks,
  The Snoring Ninja Team